One of the common problems with indoor plants, fungus gnats can harm young seedlings and are a pest around the house.

 - Remove the top 1/2 inch of soil in the container.

-- Replace with fine washed sharpe sand.
+- Replace with fine washed sharpe sand or small stones.

 - Always allow the sand to dry before watering.